 Well, my friends, I’m afraid research in the field of sociology has some unfortunate news for you.

-So in summary, the great preponderance of research suggests that people who have had sex with fewer people seem to be more satisfied after they tie the knot.
+So, in summary, the great preponderance of research suggests that people who have had sex with fewer people report being more satisfied after they tie the knot.
 And this is especially true for virgin marriages.
-So while popular culture says being a virgin is embarrassing, virgins are still the ones who have improved odds of a happy and sustainable marriage.
-They have been wiser.
+Yet if you want to also consider cohabiting relationships, the trend is still the same – for women in particular, each sexual partner corresponds to an increased chance of relationship collapse.

 It could also be that those who have never had sex with anyone but their spouse may be the kind of people who value that commitment to a degree far higher than most; they have never been interested in sex without commitment, and once married, they may be more committed to their spouses, and therefore happier.
 If you detach sex from marriage, then marriage surely has less significance.
-Reserving sex till marriage hightens the value and meaning of sex within that commitment.
+Reserving sex till marriage heightens the value and meaning of sex within that commitment.

 A further reason could be that you may have had a lot of sexual partners not because you are good at sex (maybe you are), but because you’re bad at relationships.
 And there is no triumph in that.

 But I think the answer runs deeper still.
-Our culture has taught that sex before marriage is recreational and that once you get married, you can simply wipe the slate clean, commit yourself to be sexually faithful to your spouse and all will go well.
+Our culture has taught us that sex before marriage is recreational and that once you get married, you can simply wipe the slate clean, commit yourself to be sexually faithful to your spouse and all will go well.
 However, it is not so easy to wipe the psychological slate clean.
 You leave a fragment of yourself behind with every partner you have.
 The more people you sleep with, the more you start to hollow yourself out so you have less to give away.
-Maybe that’s why St. Paul says “All other sins a person commits are outside the body, but whoever sins sexually, sins against their own body.”
+Maybe that’s why St. Paul says “all other sins a person commits are outside the body, but whoever sins sexually, sins against their own body.”

-Couples often struggle with the desire to know their spouse’s sexual past, and when they know, it sometimes becomes a memory that haunts them.
+Couples often struggle with a desire to know their spouse’s sexual past, and when they know, it sometimes becomes a memory that haunts them.
 When it comes to marriage, there is something deep down in the human psyche that cries out for an exclusive relationship.
 And we are pained by the thought that our spouse has been sexually intimate with others.
 If you have patiently saved yourself till marriage while your partner hasn’t, you will know the sort of sting that kind of pain can bring.
 A type of grief that you can exclusively give something which is lost in return.
 It’s devastating.
 There is something about an exclusive monogamous relationship that can only be described as somewhat sacred.
 Maybe that is because God intended it that way.
 So don’t let the desires of the present hinder your future; it’s for your own good to wait for the right person if marriage is what you want for your life.

 This analysis merely suggests that sleeping with fewer people is correlated with marital happiness, but it doesn’t guarantee that one thing predicts the other.
 Even those with a “body count” in the double digits could go on to live in blissful matrimony.
 It’s just that according to the voice of sociology, it is the best part of wisdom to refrain from sexual encounters until marriage (if marriage is your desire).

-In my opinion, if your fiancee/boyfriend/girlfriend has enduringly reserved themselves and you haven’t, then you should confess your sins to them because it was done against your future spouse.
-They saved themselves for you, but you haven’t done the same – you have robbed them of what you should rightfully give to them in marriage – the exclusive you.
+In my opinion, if your fiancée/fiancé has enduringly reserved themselves and you haven’t, then you should confess your sins to them because it was done against your future spouse.
+They saved themselves for you, but you haven’t done the same.
+You have robbed them of what you should rightfully give to them in marriage – the exclusive you.
+When you love someone, you give them an intimate part of yourself that you give to no one else.
+But if you have already given your body to someone else sexually then that is something that has been given and cannot be given new.
 You should feel the pain you have caused your partner.
-The damage you’ve inflicted.
 You need to take it seriously.
 You should verbally confess to your partner that you are no longer attached to your previous sexual partners, renounce and reject the past, pray together, and then both stand together on a new foundation.